 - Understanding CPEs vs EUDs, and why it matters

-This is a great opportunity to get some of the very latest information from a leading LTE & CBSD manufacturer.
+Watching the recording is a great way to get recent information from a leading LTE & CBSD manufacturer.